-The Initial Site Assessment technical report included summarized findings from the Preliminary Site Investigation and included analysis of asbestoscontaining materials, naturally occurring asbestos, striping, and treated wood waste.
-It is unlikely the project would encounter naturally occurring asbestos, and there is minimal potential to encounter asbestos-containing materials.
-There is potential to encounter striping and treated wood waste in the project area, and Caltrans Standard Special provisions would be required.
+The Initial Site Assessment report included summarized findings from the Preliminary Site Investigation and included analysis of asbestos-containing materials, naturally occurring asbestos, striping, and treated wood waste.
+It is unlikely the project will encounter naturally occurring asbestos, and there is minimal potential to encounter asbestos-containing materials.
+There is potential to encounter striping and treated wood waste in the project area, and Caltrans Standard Special Provisions will be required.